How to balance blogging with 9-to-5 job

 In addition, the chances are good that you also take care of household chores.
 In these cases, taking a single day out of the week to do all the household chores can make your week more productive than taking a couple of hours a day, every day, to do the chores.

-#4 Keep your meals frozen
+#4 Keep all your weekly meals frozen for more productivity

-Is there anything more stressful and time-consuming than having to go into the kitchen to cook every damned blessed day?
+Is there anything more stressful and time-consuming than having to go into the kitchen to cook every damned day?

 Cooking not only consumes our time but also drains us mentally.
 Every day, the same washes, cuts, boils, repeat.